 I took the phone number of the girl I interacted the most with, and after a few days we went for a date together.
 She was 19, and of course she came out without her friend for our first meet-up following that brief conversation.

-The interaction was extremely short and to the point, but it was not commodifying at all, this is the key.
+The interaction was extremely short and to the point, but it wasn’t commodifying at all, this is the key.
 And by the way, in my experience these brief interactions have higher probability of success with groups of two girls rather than with girls on their own.

 Reversing the scripts

 On the other side of the spectrum there are girls who are desperate for some male attention.
 I mean, not for your attention, just for the attention of a somewhat presentable man.
 Once I stopped a girl because I was looking for something, no ulterior motive whatsoever.
-As soon as I said “excuse me” she turned around with a complacent smile, and after quickly answering my question she started to escalate things with me.
-She started to ask me some personal questions, and every time I replied she was like “ohhhh” to add emphasis to my answer and make me feel special, but her fake behaviour was a big turn off for me.
+As soon as I said, “excuse me” she turned around with a complacent smile, and after quickly answering my question she started escalating things with me.
+She started to ask me some personal questions, and every time I replied she was like, “ohhhh” to add emphasis to my answer and make me feel special, but her fake behaviour was a big turn-off for me.
 I took her number but never contacted her again.
 She was a bit too eager a bit too quickly, and she was not sweet & submissive but rather calculating & too forward, which is a bad combination.

-So, what do the two extreme cases have in common?
-In those sorts of cases, whether the girl is over-eager or just bored, almost any man will do for her.
+So, we have just seen two extreme cases, what do they have in common?
+In cases like those, whether the girl is over-eager or just bored, almost any man will do for her.
 And since I find that mentality commodifying, it makes me lose interest for the girl pretty quickly.